Arskan17/agregore-browser/Report Agregore-browser Issue#182.md

 - Steps to reproduce: Click on the reload button to load/reload a page.
 - Expected results: The loading indicator/spinner should be shown, and the reload button hidden.
-- Actual results: Both the reload button and the loading indicator are shown idefinitely, no mather if clicked on or not.
+- Actual results: Both the reload button and the loading indicator are shown indefinitely, no mather if clicked-on or not.
 ## Additional notes:
 - Awaiting feedback from admins.

 ## Ongoing Challenges:
-- I don't really know how to correctly handle events from classes to classes.
+- I don't really know how to correctly handle events from each each concerned classes.
 Feels a little cumbersome.

 ## What I learned
 - The docker instance you had open when working on a project, apparently doesn't get reloaded when you reboot your machine.
+Instead you need to instanciate a new container every time.
+I think there's a way to get around that, just need to look into.
-- npm is still a pain to work with.
+- npm is still a pain to work with...